 Module supports insertion into and removal from an RX3i Universal Backplane which is under power.
-Refer to Section 2.6.4, Hot Insertion and Removal.

-Note: field-side terminal block must be removed from Module during such a procedure.
+Refer to Hot Insertion and Removal, Section 2.6.4.1.
+Note that field-side terminal block must be removed from Module during such a procedure.

-MDL646 Specifications

 Rated Voltage 24 Vdc

 Input Voltage Range 0 to +30 Vdc

 Inputs per Module 16 (one group with a single common)

-Isolation: Field to Backplane (optical) and 250 Vac continuous;

-frame ground 1500 Vac for one minute
+Isolation: Field to Backplane (optical) and frame ground 250 Vac continuous; 1500 Vac for one minute

 Input Current 7 mA (typical) at rated voltage

 Input Characteristics

 On-state Voltage 11.5 to 30 Vdc

 Off-state Voltage 0 to +5 Vdc

 On-state Current 3.2 mA minimum

 Off-state Current 1.1 mA maximum

 On response Time 1 ms typical

 Off response Time 1 ms typical

 Power Consumption: 5Vdc 80 mA (all inputs on) from 5Vdc bus on backplane

-Power Consumption: 24Vdc 21 125 mA from the Isolated 24Vdc backplane bus or user-
+Power Consumption: 24Vdc 125 mA from the Isolated 24Vdc backplane bus or user- supplied power

-supplied power